xiachengs/DFC2025-OEM-SAR-Baseline/README.md

 ## Acknowledgements
 <div align="justify">

-We are most grateful to the authors of [DIaM](https://github.com/sinahmr/DIaM?tab=readme-ov-file), [Semantic Segmentation PyTorch](https://github.com/qubvel/segmentation_models.pytorch?tab=readme-ov-file), and [Catalyst](https://catalyst-team.com/) from which the baseline code is built on.
+We are most grateful to the authors of [Semantic Segmentation PyTorch](https://github.com/qubvel/segmentation_models.pytorch?tab=readme-ov-file) from which the baseline code is built on.
 </div>